Tips for a better nights sleep

-Exercise generally promotes good quality sleep and also helps reduce anxiety and depression.
+Physical activity: Exercise generally promotes good quality sleep and also helps reduce anxiety and depression.
 As little as 10 minutes of aerobic exercise, such as walking or cycling, can drastically improve nighttime sleep quality.
-For the best night’s sleep, most people should avoid strenuous workouts close to bedtime.
+For a good night’s sleep, most people should avoid strenuous workouts close to bedtime.
 However, the effect of intense nighttime exercise on sleep differs from person to person, so find out what works best for you.

-Diet; Steer clear of heavy or rich foods, fatty or fried meals, spicy dishes, citrus fruits, and carbonated drinks can trigger indigestion for some people.
+Diet: Steer clear of heavy or rich foods, fatty or fried meals, spicy dishes, citrus fruits, and carbonated drinks, all of which can trigger indigestion in some people.
 When this occurs close to bedtime, it can lead to painful heartburn that disrupts sleep.
-Processed sugar in the evening is particularly bad for a sleep a it causes peaks then troughs in blood sure levels.
-Probiotic bacteria can help with digestion and improve mood.
+Processed sugar in the evening is particularly bad for sleep as it causes peaks and troughs in blood sugar levels.
+Probiotic bacteria can help with digestion and prepare the body for bed.

-Cognitive behavioural therapy (CBT) is highly recommended for for Insomnia – It improves behaviors and sleep habits by firstly identifying, and then changing the thought patterns and behaviors that affect a person’s ability to sleep or to sleep well.
+Cognitive behavioural therapy: CBT is highly recommended for Insomnia.
+It improves behaviours and sleep habits by identifying, and then changing the thought patterns and behaviours that affect a person’s ability to sleep or to sleep well.
 CBT can be performed by a clinical psychologist or a trained GP.
-Self help books can e very helpful.
-It often involves the flowing steps:
+It often involves the following steps:

 - Stimulus-control therapy – associate the bedroom with sleep and establish a consistent sleep/wake pattern

-- Sleep restriction therapy – limiting the amount of time spent in bed to the actual amount of time spent asleep,
+- Sleep restriction therapy – limit the amount of time spent in bed to the actual amount of time spent asleep

-- Sleep deprivation; controlled resistance may increased desire to sleep
+- Sleep deprivation – controlled resistance may increase desire to sleep

-- Relaxation training – reduces tension or minimise intrusive thoughts at night
+- Relaxation training – reduce tension or minimise intrusive thoughts at night

 - Biofeedback – sensors on your body help recognise muscle tension when you’re not relaxed